 TMCC handles the following as universal waste:

 - Batteries (Ni-Cad, Lithium-ion, Lead Acid, Alkaline)

 Batteries should never be thrown in the general trash.
-Instead, they should be accumulated in a small box or bin with the terminals taped as to prevent contact between terminals.
+Instead, they should be accumulated in a small box or bin.

 Facilities Operations maintenance staff will handle your spent lamps for recycling.

 A variety of regulated biological wastes are generated at the TMCC Physical and Biological Science Labs that can cause disease in humans, or significant environmental or agricultural impact.

 The responsibility for bio-hazardous waste safety at TMCC is a team effort and requires careful coordination between the TMCC EHS Office and laboratory faculty and staff.